Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Behavioural Support I

-An inquiry-based, trauma-informed, and person-centered approach to understanding behaviour will be explored.
+An inquiry-based, trauma-informed, and person-centered approach to understanding behaviour is explored.
 Students examine several factors that can influence behaviour, as well as a variety of positive behavior support strategies, used to encourage emotional regulation and promote alternate forms of communication.

 Credit Value:3